-In accordance with Florida Statute 218.36 the excess funds at the end of FY2015 were divided into parts for each governmental unit which was billed and which paid for the operation of the property appraiser's office in the same proportion as the governmental units were originally billed.
-These excess funds are reported as excess commissions in the Financial Statements and were treated as an advance on the FY2016 second quarter budget invoices.
+In accordance with Florida Statute 218.36 the excess funds at the end of fiscal year 2017 were divided into parts for each governmental unit which was billed and which paid for the operation of the Property Appraiser's office in the same proportion as the governmental units were originally billed.
+These excess funds are reported as unexpended commissions in the Financial Statements and were treated as an advance on the fiscal year 2018 second quarter budget.